mimed95/typst-cv-template/README.md

 # typst-cv-template
-Template in progress for my CV
+Template migration from Latex to Typst in progress for my CV